viant/smirror/README.md

 For example if original resource xx://mybucket/data/p11/events.csv is divided into 2 parts,  two messages are published with data payload and /data/p11/0001_events.csv and /data/p11/0002_events.csv source attribute respectively.

+Both topic and queue support **$partition** variable to expanded ir with partition when Split.Partition setting is used.

 **Payload substitution:**